Chyzwar/Bootstrap3Workflow/README.md

 <h1>How to use it</h1>

 1. Clone this repository
+    Use folder -> Bootstrap3-Workflow for your new project copy/rename and move to desired location
 2. Configure your Gruntfile depends on how you serve you website https://github.com/shakyShane/grunt-browser-sync#options
 3. cd to app/asssets and run this commands: